maninekkalapudi/dataengineeringbyexamples/Hadoop/HDFS/hdfs_commands.md

 ![ hadoop fs -Ddfs.replication=5 -put <local_path>/<file_name> <hdfs_path>](./mdimages/hdfs_commands/hadoop_fs_copyfromlocal_replication_op.jpg)

-- `-D` represents that the command is altering the properties of the cluster
+- `-D` represents that the command is altering the properties of the HDFS cluster

 - In the above command, we are changing the replication factor for the individual file using `-Ddfs.replication=5`.
 The replication factor for each file will be shown in the second column of `ls` command's output.

 ## 12. Get Metadata in HDFS

+        hdfs fsck <hdfs_path> -files -blocks -locations

 - `hdfs fsck` command runs the filesystem check for the given path and reports the health of the data

-        hdfs fsck <hdfs_path> -files -blocks -locations